 Northeast Interagency Fire Cache (NEK) requests notification prior to returning supplies and equipment.
-For Type 1 & 2 Incidents consider ordering a Cache Demobilization Specialist (CDSP) to facilitate efficient demobilization of supplies to the servicing cache.
+For Complex Incident Management consideration ordering a Cache Demobilization Specialist (CDSP) to facilitate efficient demobilization of supplies to the servicing cache is suggested.
 Fire Cache personnel will be able to answer any questions that may arise concerning the demobilization of supplies and equipment.
 Agencies will use the NFES 1300 Incident Replacement Requisition to place replenishment orders to NEK.

 Returned cache items should be identified using a NFES 1472 Interagency Incident Waybill, include the incident order number and charge code prior to shipment.
 Drivers of return loads should have the required NFES 1472 Interagency Incident Waybill for the shipment.
-All items furnished to incidents by the cache are considered to be on loan and must be returned.
+All non-expendable items furnished to incidents by the cache are considered to be on loan and must be returned.
 All items must be returned in a timely manner to the servicing cache during the demobilization process of the incident.
 It is very important that equipment not be retained for anticipated needs unless prior arrangements have been made through the servicing cache.

 The Eastern Area has designated Harrisburg International Airport as a mobilization center for the Geographic Area.
 The center is managed by the Pennsylvania Department of Forestry (PA DOF).
 Requests to open the Center will be sent from the EACC to the MACC who will in turn notify the PA DOF.
-The MACC will coordinate between the EACC and the PA DOF for the assembly of resources, the travel of those resources, and the return of the resources at the end of their assignment.
+The MACC will coordinate between the EACC and the PA DOF for the assembly of resources, documenting the travel of those resources, and documenting the return of the resources at the end of their assignment.

-All commercial travel to and from an incident will be arranged by the MACC or expanded dispatch using the corporate travel card.
-For mobilization travel, the MACC will arrange travel to get the person to the incident as close to the needed date and time as practical.
+All commercial travel to an incident will be arranged by the MACC or expanded dispatch using the corporate travel card.
+For mobilization travel, the MACC will not fill order until air travel is arranged to get the person to the incident as close to the needed date and time as practical.
 Requests for demob travel should be sent to the MACC at least 24 hours prior to the departure date.
 The traveler is responsible for providing the information needed to make the travel arrangements.
-All commercial travel arrangements will be recorded in the BCD Travel Log which is in the Pinyon/Box in the External - MACC/Travel folder.
+All commercial travel arrangements will be recorded in the BCD Travel Log.
 The Center Manager/Assistant Center Manager/DO will reconcile and validate the corporate travel card each month utilizing the bank statement and the travel log.
 All discrepancies must be resolved as quickly as possible.